-The Announced Pledges Scenario introduced in 2021 aims to show to what extent the announced ambitions and targets, including the most recent ones, are on the path to deliver emissions reductions required to achieve net zero emissions by 2050.
-It includes all recent major national announcements as of September 2022 for 2030 targets and longer-term net zero and other pledges, regardless of whether these have been anchored in implementing legislation or in updated NDCs.
-In the APS, countries fully implement their national targets to 2030 and 2050, and the outlook for exporters of fossil fuels and low emissions fuels like hydrogen is shaped by what full implementation means for global demand.
-For the first time, the APS assumes this year that all country-level access to electricity and clean cooking targets are achieved on time and in full.
+The APS, introduced in 2021, aims to illustrate the extent to which announced ambitions and targets are able to deliver the emissions reductions needed to achieve net zero emissions by 2050.
+It includes all recent major national announcements as of the end of August 2023, for both 2030 targets and longer-term net zero or carbon neutrality pledges, regardless of whether these announcements have been anchored in legislation or in updated NDCs.
+In the APS, countries fully implement their national targets, and the outlook for exporters of fossil fuels and low-emissions fuels such as hydrogen is shaped by what full implementation of all targets means for global demand.
+The APS also assumes that all country targets for access to electricity and clean cooking are achieved on time and in full.

 The way these pledges are assumed to be implemented in the APS has important implications for the energy system.
-A net zero pledge for all GHG emissions does not necessarily mean that CO2 emissions from the energy sector need to reach net zero.
-For example, a country's net zero plans may envisage some remaining energy-related emissions are offset by the absorption of emissions from forestry or land use.
+A net zero pledge for economy-wide GHG emissions does not necessarily mean that CO2 emissions from the energy sector need to reach net zero.
+For example, a country's net zero plans may envisage that some remaining energy-related emissions are offset by the absorption of emissions from forestry or land use.
 It is not possible to know exactly how net zero pledges will be implemented, but the design of the APS, particularly with respect to the details of the energy system pathway, has been informed by the pathways that a number of national bodies have developed to support net zero pledges.
-Policies in countries that have not yet made a net zero pledge are assumed to be the same as in the STEPS.
+For countries that have not yet made a net zero pledge, policies are assumed to be the same as in the STEPS.
 Non-policy assumptions, including population and economic growth, are the same as in the STEPS.